-Gemini is a generative AI model developed by Google to power its AI chatbot of the same name.
-The model comes in three different sizes and is being incorporated into several Google products, including Gmail, Docs and its search engine.
+Gemini is a family of AI models and the name of Google’s generative AI product.
+These models come in three different sizes and are being incorporated into several Google products, including Gmail, Docs and its search engine.

 What is Google Gemini?

-Gemini is an AI model created by Google to power many of its products, including its chatbot, also named Gemini (formerly Bard), as well Gmail, Docs and its search engine.
-Available in three different sizes, Gemini is multimodal and can respond to text, image and audio.
+Gemini is a family of AI models created by Google to power many of its products, including its chatbot, also named Gemini, as well as Gmail, Docs and its search engine.

 Gemini is multimodal, meaning its capabilities span text, image and audio applications.
 It can generate natural written language, transcribe speeches, create artwork, analyze videos and more, although not all of these capabilities are yet available to the general public.
 Like other AI models, Gemini is expected to get better over time as the industry continues to advance.